rogerhu/compsci_guides/Evaluate-Division.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

-    We will build a graph of the equation where the nodes are variables, edges are the equations, and edge weights are the equation values.
+**General Idea:** We will build a graph of the equation where the nodes are variables, edges are the equations, and edge weights are the equation values.
 Then, we will perform a topological sort to return the weight contribution of the children to the parent node.

 1) Create a map as our graph.
 2) For each equation,